 |---|---|---|

-Over 60,000 .xyz domains start with crypto-related keywords — token, crypto, nft, defi, and swap combined.
-Add in the 55,748 "bet" domains and 10,034 "casino" domains and a pattern emerges: .xyz has become the namespace of choice for two industries that traditional registrars and TLDs actively discourage — cryptocurrency and online gambling.
+More than 90,000 .xyz roots start with crypto/Web3 keywords — token, coin, crypto, nft, defi, wallet, dao, airdrop, stake, and swap combined.
+Add roughly 30,000 gambling domains (bet, casino, poker) and a pattern emerges: .xyz is the namespace of choice for two industries that traditional registrars and TLDs actively discourage — cryptocurrency and online gambling.
+This is also where the low resolution rate comes from: speculative crypto and gambling registrations churn fast, which is exactly what the DNS pass later in this post measures.

 The reasons are structural.
 Crypto projects need domains fast, cheap, and without verification friction. .com aftermarket prices for crypto keywords run into six figures. .xyz promo pricing at $1 means a new DeFi protocol can register a domain, deploy a frontend, and go live in hours.
 The short lifecycle of many crypto projects — especially during speculative cycles — makes .xyz's low renewal cost an advantage: if the project dies, the loss is $1, not $10.